Hosting and bandwidth provided by MacAce.net.

-What are the differences between the displays on different iPad models?
+What are the differences between the displays on different regular iPad models?
 What is the viewing angle of the iPad?
 Is the screen visible from the sides or does it have to be held immediately in front of one person?

 |